 Andrew Jackson and The Common Man

-Andrew Jackson was born on March 15, 1767 during the American Revolution.
+Jackson was born on March 15, 1767.
 His parents were Irish immigrants with little means.
 His father died weeks before he was born, adding to the difficulty in his early life.

-Andew Jackson was elected president in 1828.
-Jackson believed in having a small but strong federal government and held that every man (or woman) should be self-made, toil the earth and rely on his (or her) own independence.
+He believed in having a small but strong federal government and held that every man (or woman) should be self-made, toil the earth and rely on his (or her) own independence.

 Jackson was against central banks because he thought they only helped the rich.
-As President of the United States, Andrew Jackson represented the rise of the common man through the American political system.
+As President of the United States, Andrew Jackson tried to represent the rise of the common man through changes he would make to the American political system.